Bhova45/GSAF/README.md

 # 🦈 Global Shark Attack Data Analysis

 ## 📝 Project Overview

+SABINA COMMENT: This is a very schooly description.
+The outcome of an analysis is an insight that leads to a decision.
+But just telling people "We cleaned this data so we can provide actionable insights" doesn't tell them what does insights are!
+This means you need to say something like "We analyzed trends across XX years of global shark attacks data to determine the safest place to open a surfing school."

 This project focuses on performing a full **Exploratory Data Analysis (EDA)** and data cleaning process on the **Global Shark Attack File (GSAF) dataset**.